Learn a little more about what it means

 4

 The reality is that at the core of good leadership is good character.
 The unfortunate thing is that leaders often end up sacrificing their character while trying to achieve a certain status or image.
 Being a great leader is about the forging of character not the pursuit of an image.
 Character lasts and images fade.
-There are specific areas that leaders should focus on leading from in order to become the type of genuine person people want to follow.
-These areas are not a priority for most leaders, but they can make all the difference in the world.
+There are specific qualities leaders should focus on developing in order to become the type of genuine person people want to follow.
+Below are some of these key qualities.

 1